JohnnyJayJay/discord-api-command/README.md

 - (In the docs-folder, there's a documentation which you might want to take a look at.)
 - Besides, you can read the comments

 All you need to do is: Set your CommandSettings and then activate them.
-To write your own commands, just implement ICommand.
-You need an extra class for each command.
+To write your own commands, just implement ICommand. onCommand() is executed if you added your command correctly.